Finasteride 1mg (generic Propecia) daily tablets to treat male pattern baldness. Available to buy online from Dr Fox.Start order

 See also the mystery of post-finasteride syndrome.

 Will finasteride reverse complete hair loss?

 No. If hair has been lost completely, finasteride will not make it regrow.
 It has not been shown to reverse a receding hairline, where hair has been lost at the front and side (temple region).
 It will not make hair regrow on an entirely bald area.

 Can finasteride cause depression?

 There are rare reports of finasteride being associated with significant depression.
-If depression or low mood occurs, treatment should be stopped and a doctor consulted.
+If depression or low mood occurs, treatment should be stopped immediately and a doctor consulted.

-Are the improvement with finasteride long-lasting?
+Are the improvements with finasteride long-lasting?

 It can take up to 6 months for improvement, with maximum benefits usually at about 2 years.
 Once treatment is stopped improvement will usually be lost over a period of several months.